by Mary E. lowd

 He had to try.

 Doctor Waverly Keller, an Irish Setter with long, red fur, studied the shipboard computer’s scans of the lifeforms, displayed on the wall-panel beside the sealed door to the astrophysics lab.
-The scans showed biometric readings on all of creatures — cats, dogs, rabbits, and one bear — quarantined in the astrophysics lab.
+The scans showed biometric readings on all of the creatures — cats, dogs, rabbits, and one bear — quarantined in the astrophysics lab.
 According to the scans, there was indeed a virus-like infection hosted inside the rabbit’s bodies, but it showed no sign of having become airborne or having entered the bodies of the Tri-Galactic Navy officers in the room.

 In fact, Dr. Keller had already passed that information along to the captain, still quarantined with the others, several times, but the Sphynx cat could be infuriatingly cautious.
 The door to the astrophysics lab stayed stubbornly sealed, and all of her patients were on the other side of it.